scionsamurai/jimscode.github.io/README.md

 Welcome to Jim's Code Blog repository! 🚀

-Explore the art and science of coding with Jimmy, a passionate coder specializing in languages like Python and Javascript.
+Explore the art and science of coding with Jimmy, a passionate coder specializing in languages like Rust, Python and Javascript.
 Jim's Code Blog is a dynamic space where creativity meets functionality.
 We share coding tutorials, insights into specific technologies, and discuss emerging industry trends.

 ## Author

 👨‍💻 **Jimmy**

-- Passionate coder with a focus on Python and Javascript.
+- Passionate coder with a focus on Rust, Python and Javascript.
 - Enjoys working with technologies like Docker, Ansible, and Linux.
 - Committed to simplifying coding concepts and inspiring fellow developers.